-German media: Knife attack on Berlin half-marathon foiled
+6 detained amid ‘vague indications’ of attack at Berlin race

-BERLIN (AP) — The German daily Die Welt is reporting that police have foiled a knife attack on a half-marathon in Berlin.
+“There were isolated indications that those arrested, aged between 18 and 21 years, were participating in the preparation of a crime in connection with this event,” prosecutors and police wrote in a joint statement.

-The paper says special police forces detained four men in connection with Sunday’s sports event.
-They said the main suspect was planning to killed participants and spectators with knives.
+Berlin police tweeted that six people were detained in cooperation with the city’s prosecutor’s office.

-German news agency dpa reported that police confirmed arrests in connection with the half-marathon but gave no further details.
+The German daily Die Welt first reported that police foiled a plot to attack race spectators and participants with knives.

 Most Read Nation & World Stories